hitokiri-mata/katacoda-courses/kubernetes-observability/cli-logging/step3-events.md

 ## Deeper into Kubelet and Linux Weeds

 The Kubelet is the primary “node agent” that runs on each node.
-It's not a container, it's a Linux process that is core to Kubernetes.
+It's not a container, it's a Linux process core to Kubernetes.

 `ps -lC "kubelet"`{{execute}}